TVR: Field Production

 - Kellison, C. (2009).
 Producing for TV and New Media a Real-World Approach for Producers (2nd ed.).
 Amsterdam: Elsevier/Focal Press.
-This is an e-book and can be accessed online
+(Ebook Central)

-- Ulin, J. (2010).
+- Ulin, J. (2013).
 The Business of Media Distribution Monetizing Film, TV, and Video Content.
-Burlington, MA: Focal Press.
-This is an e-book and can be accessed online.
+(2nd ed.).
+Burlington, MA: Taylor and Francis.
+(Ebook Central)

 Faber Projections Series